Danny Ventre

-Daniel James Ventre (born 23 January 1986 in Liverpool) is an English semi-professional footballer who plays as a midfielder or striker for MSB Woolton.
+Daniel James Ventre (born 23 January 1986 in Liverpool) is an English football coach who was most recently assistant head coach of Scottish Championship side Livingston.

-He has previously played in the Football League for Accrington Stanley, and from 2007 to 2013 had played in the League of Ireland for Sligo Rovers.
+During his playing career he featured in the Football League for Accrington Stanley, and from 2007 to 2013 had played in the League of Ireland for Sligo Rovers.

 Career

-England

-His only previous clubs were Accrington Stanley and Chester City, although he only made first-team appearances for Accrington.
-He helped Stanley win the Conference National in 2005–06 and played for them in the Football League the following season.

 Accrington Stanley

-Ventre joined Accrington Stanley after a successful trial period in 2005 after his release from Chester City.
+Ventre joined Accrington Stanley after a successful trial period in 2005 following his release from Chester City.
 He went on to appear 15 times for Accrington Stanley over the Conference winning season at the age of 19.
 After Promotion to the Football League he earned a one-year contract.
 Ventre could not force his way into the first team so went out on a one-month loan to Southport playing three games.
 He was recalled back to Accrington Stanley where he broke into the first team.
 He played four games before he took a bad fall in a game against Bury on Boxing day 2006 fracturing his left leg.
 He was out injured for 10 weeks.
 Ventre appeared once more time for Stanley, before being released to find regular first team football.